 This way, whenever I need to make a pasta dish – for instance, I only let thaw 2-3 cubes or as many as I need.

 This vegan basil pesto is creamy and tasty and not only perfect with pasta, but over a bruschetta too, topped with fresh, sliced cherry tomatoes, yummm!
 Or even better with a traditional baked lasagna, Italian style!

-Soy-free Vegan Basil Pesto
+The Best Soy free Vegan Basil Pesto

 - 100 gr fresh basil leaves

 - 20 gr extravirgin olive oil (+ extra to go on top)